Mamelodi Sundowns 3-0 Golden Arrows (4-1 agg): Masandawana reach MTN8 final

 With goalkeepers Denis Onyango and Kennedy Mweene also injured, Reyaad Pieterse was rewarded with his first start of the season while being deputised by Ricardo Goss.

-Knox Mutizwa and Nduduzo Sibiya led the Arrows attack while Thabani Zuke and Nkosinathi Sibisi were trusted as central defense pairing.
+Knox Mutizwa and Nduduzo Sibiya led the Arrows attack while Thabani Zuke and Nkosinathi Sibisi were trusted as the central defensive pairing.

-Arrows were punished as early as four minutes into the match when Sifiso Mlungwana failed to collect Thabiso Kutumela’s shot, leaving Shalulile to pounce on the rebound.
+Arrows were punished early in the match when Sifiso Mlungwana failed to collect Thabiso Kutumela’s shot, leaving Shalulile to pounce on the rebound.

 But Arrows tried to respond soon after and had Velemseni Ndwandwe’s low drive saved by Pieterse.

-The Brazilians then almost doubled their advantage on 15 minutes but Pavol Safranko was late to shoot while faced with Mlungwana only and allowed Sibisi to recover and make a crucial block.
+The Brazilians then almost doubled their advantage on 15 minutes but Pavol Safranko was late to shoot while faced with Mlungwana only which allowed Sibisi to recover and make a crucial block.

 The Abafana Bes'thende goalkeeper was again back to deny Safranko who had rose high to try and connect with his head off a Kutumela cross from the right.

-To memorably cap his debut, Lunga headed in a freekick from Kutumela to score against his former side.
+To memorably cap his debut, Lunga headed in a freekick from Kutumela to score against his former side on the half-hour mark.

 Five minutes into the second half, Safranko almost grabbed his second goal of this tournament but shot just over the bar.